WHERE CAN I BUY BILLIE + BOBBIE PRODUCTS?

 A baby won't be able to get their arms all the way up to the sides of their head in a Joey Merino Wool Swaddle Sack.
 Instead, our swaddles are made from a stretchy fabric to allow for natural arm movement.
 We find that babies will wriggle their arms and hands into a position that is most comfortable for them.

 WHAT IS A BABY SLEEPING BAG OR SACK?

-A baby sleep bag, also called a wearable blanket or sleep sack, is a bag-like garment or covering worn by infants for sleeping.
+A baby sleeping bag, also called a wearable blanket or sleep sack, is a bag-like garment or covering worn by infants for sleeping.
 It replacing loose blankets in the crib that can cover your baby's face and interfere with breathing.
 Red Nose recommend that it should be fitted around the neck, and baby’s arms fully out of the bag for safe sleeping.

 WHY USE A SLEEPING BAG INSTEAD OF REGULAR SHEETS?